illsk1lls/ZipRipper/README.md

 **ZipRipper is portable, there are two different running modes; Online Mode, and Offline mode...**<br>

-**Online Mode:** ZipRipper gathers its resources from the web (JohnTheRipper, 7zip, and Portable Perl).<br>
+**Online Mode:** ZipRipper gathers its resources from the web (JohnTheRipper, 7zip, and Portable Perl).
 Only the script itself and an internet connection are required for this mode.<br>

-**Offline Mode:** ZipRipper uses/requires a local resource file [zr-offline.txt]. **The presence of [zr-offline.txt] in<br>** **the same folder as the script is required and will force offline mode.** An internet connection is not needed for this mode.<br>
+**Offline Mode:** ZipRipper uses/requires a local resource file [zr-offline.txt]. **The presence of [zr-offline.txt] in the same folder as the script is required and will force offline mode.** An internet connection is not needed for this mode.<br>

 **[zr-offline.txt] creator:** Click the letters JtR in John's hat to create [zr-offline.txt], you can then relaunch in offline mode, or package the offline/portable script for use at a later time.<br>

-*If the script is interrupted normally (by pressing the 'q' key to quit or the 'red x', once), resume will be enabled*<br>.
-*A MD5 hash is created for each job that is used to store the resume data in: %AppData%\ZR-InProgress\\[MD5HASH]*<br>
-*to ensure multiple files with the same name can have InProgress jobs simultaneously.
-If a pending job is found the*<br>
-*user is presented with the options of either resuming the job, or bypassing the resume feature and starting a new job.*<br>
+*If the script is interrupted normally (by pressing the 'q' key to quit or the 'red x', once), resume will be enabled.
+A MD5 hash is created for each job that is used to store the resume data in: %AppData%\ZR-InProgress\\[MD5HASH] to ensure multiple files with the same name can have InProgress jobs simultaneously.
+If a pending job is found the user is presented with the options of either resuming the job, or bypassing the resume feature and starting a new job.*<br>
 *Note: When a job is completed the resume data is removed.
 All resume data can be cleared by clicking the center of John's tie.*<br>

 **Alternate wordlist options:**<br>